oshibka404/ozorn.in/src/content/blog/line-jumps.md

 So, after all, we decided to scope it out, at least for the internal release.

 You guessed it right.
 On the day of the release we get a report: jumps don’t work.
 We’re checking the video attached to the report.
 Yes, there was an intersection with a curve line and the user expected them to work.
-We explain that, hey, we don’t support curve line intersections yet because this and that.
+We explain that, hey, we don’t support curve line intersections yet because of this and that.
 But the next day, we get another report.
 And one more the next day.

-I had to admit, I was wrong.
+I had to admit I was wrong.
 We needed to fix it.
 But how?
 Who should do that?
-What else should we sacrifice in order to take it in?
-All these questions remained unanswered when the same evening Andrei sent me a Slack message: I’ve fixed the lines, and you’re not gonna believe how.
+What else should we sacrifice to take it in?
+All these questions remained unanswered when the same evening Andrei sent me a Slack message: I’ve fixed the lines, and you’re not going to believe how.

 The fix was, indeed, umm, well, let me better just show it.